-GUILDELINES FOR THE GENERAL STUDIES MODULES (MPU) 2nd EDITION
+GUIDELINES FOR THE GENERAL STUDIES MODULES (MPU)

-All students (Malaysian and International) are required to enrol in General Studies Department modules (formerly known as Compulsory Subjects) as a precondition for the award of certificates, diplomas and degrees in Private Educational Institutions (PEI) and Private Higher Educational Institutions (PHEI) under the Private Higher Education Act 1996.
-University of Nottingham Malaysia is subject to PHEI regulations.
+All students (Malaysian, International and Malaysian citizens) are mandatory to [enrol, undertake, complete and pass] these required stages in the General Studies Department modules (formerly known as Compulsory Subjects) before the end of the graduation.
+This is a precondition for the award of degrees in Private Higher Educational Institutions (PHEI) under the Private Higher Education Act 1996.
+As a private higher educational institution, University of Nottingham Malaysia (UNM) is subject to PHEI regulations effective 1 September 2013.
+Refering to the Department of Higher Education, Ministry of Education Malaysia Administrative Circular JPT / GS1000-606 JLD.1 (30) dated 22 July 2013.